MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/overview-of-the-biztalk-esb-toolkit.md

 ---
-title: "Overview of the ESB Toolkit in BizTalk Server | Microsoft Docs"
+title: "Overview of the ESB Toolkit in BizTalk Server"
-description: Explanation of the ESB Toolkit, and what it does in BizTalk Server caps.latest.revision: 6
+description: Explanation of the ESB Toolkit, and what it does in BizTalk Server ms.custom: "devx-track-javaee-websphere" ms.date: "12/30/2022" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""
-author: "MandiOhlinger"
-manager: "anneta"

-ms.custom: "devx-track-javaee-websphere"
-ms.date: "12/30/2022"
-ms.prod: "biztalk-server"
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 3e190b34-40bc-4f27-9b4f-56e98591e1d4
-ms.author: "mandia"
 ---

 # What is the BizTalk ESB Toolkit